 Do I Have to Have Both Procedures at Once?

-Before you can have a fat transfer, fat must be harvested from the body first through a minor surgical procedure.
+Before you can have an injectable fat transfer, fat must be harvested from the body first through a minor surgical procedure.
 However, patients do not need to have these procedures at the same time, since fat can be stored to be used at a later date.